certeu/morio/docs/docs/guides/design/readme.md

 ### Automation friendly

-- Before Morio, deploying our log monitoring solution required a lot of manual work and clicking around in a web UI.
+- Before Morio, deploying our log monitoring solution required a lot of manual work, such as clicking around in a web UI, editing configuration files by hand, restarting services, trial and error while trying to build custom event log parsing expressions.
 - With Morio, we wanted to make it easy to automation the rollout and maintenance of our solution.

 ## Technology choices